 Using the tools in the Sketch section of the toolbar allows to sketch a first draft of a mesh.
 A sketch is a tree-shaped frame of nodes, where each node may have an arbitrary set of child nodes (Example).
 The first sketched node is denoted as the root of the sketch.
 The relation between the nodes of a sketch can be inspected by activating wireframe rendering.
 A sketch can be refined by drafting paths of spheres onto its surface (Example).

 The following sketch-related tools are available in Dilay:

-Modify sketch moves, scales, or rotates nodes; or generates new nodes.
 If the Mirror checkbox is activated, all modifications are mirrored at the YZ-plane intersecting the root node.
 Pressing the Sync button synchronizes both sides of that YZ-plane: all nodes that lie on the positive side of that plane in regard to the X axis are mirrored.

 If the Snap checkbox is activated, nodes are snapped to the YZ-plane; the maximum distance of snappable nodes can be adjusted via the Snap width slider.